 Maria was born in Chicago, Illinois.
 Her mother died during childbirth, something her father always resented her for.
+She attended the University of Michigan in Ann Arbor.
 When she grew older she joined the armed forces then went on to join S.H.I.E.L.D.
 Maria Hill was elected into the Directorate position by the President after Nick Fury went AWOL at the end of Secret War.
 Though there were others more suited for the position, Maria was chosen for not being a “Fury Loyalist” (Which was seen as highly unfavorable).She has very little respect in the Super-human community for many reasons, such as trying to prohibit the Avengers reforming, and blackmailing Wonder Man to work for SHIELD.

 Maria Hill is created by writer Brian Michael Bendis and artists David Finch and Danny Miki.
 She first appeared in New Avengers Vol.1 issue 4 (2005).

 Major Story Arcs

 Maria Hill became a mayor player soon after Nick Fury left S.H.I.E.L.D.
 She was adamantly in support of the Super-human Registration Act, nearly forcing Captain America into the Resistance after attacking him (Since he would not sign the act).
 Maria's allegiances lie more towards the United States, than to the international community as SHIELD is supposed to.

 As the 50 State Initiative was set in motion, Maria passed the mantle of leadership to Tony Stark, realizing she was not the right person for the job.
 She became Stark's deputy director.
 During her time as his deputy, she grew to trust Stark more and her methods became much more in-conventional then they had been before.